colinbrineman/stocks-analysis/README.md

 ### DIFFERENCES BETWEEN THE ORIGINAL MACRO AND THE REFACTORED MACRO

 #### STEPS IN REFACTORING THE MACRO
-Text files of the original macro and the refactored macro can be found at [/resources/VBA_Challenge_Script.vb](/Resources/VBA_Challenge_Script.vb) and [/resources/VBA_Original_Script.vb](/Resources/VBA_Original_Script.vb) respectively.
+Text files of the original macro and the refactored macro can be found at [/Resources/VBA_Challenge_Script.vb](/Resources/VBA_Challenge_Script.vb) and [/Resources/VBA_Original_Script.vb](/Resources/VBA_Original_Script.vb) respectively.
 The major steps of refactoring the macro were as follows:
 1. introducing a new index variable, tickerIndex;
 2. changing the output variables into arrays, namely, tickerVolumes(), tickerStartingPrices(), and tickerEndingPrices(); and
 3. using tickerIndex to access the correct index in the output variables and in tickers().

 #### ADVANTAGE AND DISADVANTAGE OF REFACTORING THE MACRO
-The major advantange of refactoring the code was that the use of a common index variable enabled the subroutine to find the correct values for all variables simultaneously as it looped over the rows, thus meaning the loop only had to be performanced 1x, rather than, as in the original macro, 12x.
-The major disadvantange of refactoring the macro was that it was rather time-consuming, whereas starting from scratch could likely have been easier.
+The major advantange of refactoring the code was that the use of a common index variable enabled the subroutine to find the correct values for all variables simultaneously as it looped over the rows.
+As a result, the loop only had to be performanced 1x, rather than 12x, as in the original macro.
+The major disadvantange of refactoring the macro was that it was rather time-consuming, whereas starting from scratch would likely have been easier.

 ### GENERAL ADVANTAGES AND DISADVANTAGES OF REFACTORING CODE